makdedic/FIFA-World-Cup-Predictions/README.md

 `src/model/` trains an XGBoost multiclass classifier on ELO + engineered features to predict match outcome (home win / draw / away win).
-Trained on all international matches, not just World Cup ones — World Cup matches alone (~1,100 of ~50,000) are too few to train on without overfitting; tournament context (`is_world_cup`, `match_importance`) is passed in as a feature instead.
+Trained on all international matches, not just World Cup ones as World Cup matches alone are too few (~1,100 of ~50,000)  to train on without overfitting; tournament context (`is_world_cup`, `match_importance`) is passed in as a feature instead.

 Two ways to predict: